 Loyal Customers Companies covet customer loyalty.
 They understand the benefit of having loyal customers.
-Statistics show, over and over again, the financial advantages to customer loyalty, versus the continuous quest for new customers.
+Statistics show, over and over again, the financial advantages of customer loyalty versus the continuous quest for new customers.
 So how do some companies achieve customer loyalty?
-The company creates a loyalty program that tracks their customers’ purchases and rewards customers […]
+The company creates a loyalty program that tracks its customers’ purchases and rewards customers […]

 Companies covet customer loyalty.
 They understand the benefit of having loyal customers.
-Statistics show, over and over again, the financial advantages to customer loyalty, versus the continuous quest for new customers.
+Statistics show, over and over again, the financial advantages of customer loyalty versus the continuous quest for new customers.
 So how do some companies achieve customer loyalty?

 My take on it is that the customer spends enough money on the program that they will think twice before doing business with one of their competitors.
 The customer may even look for reasons to do business with Amazon, just to take advantage of the membership fee.

 And, here may be the most important part.
 To get customers to pay this fee, Amazon has to do two things so well, that the customer views the $79 fee to be a bargain.
 First, they are amazing retailers and sell what customers want.
 Second, they deliver amazing customer service.
 That’s a winning combination.

 So, here are two questions for you to consider:

 Is your company so good that your customers would be willing to be loyal to you with or without the incentive of a customer loyalty program – or even be willing to pay to be a part of a loyalty program?

 If the answer is “Yes,” you are in some amazing company.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.